iamtomhewitt/home-dashboard/README.md

 ### 🚂 Trains
 A scrollable widget showing the latest trains from my local stations, showing any cancellations or delays.
 It uses an [api I built](https://github.com/iamtomhewitt/home-dashboard-train-manager).

 ### 🚮 Bin Day
 An alert to show if the bin needs putting out.
 Changes colour based on which bin to put out.

+### 💰 Splitwise
+A widget that shows the amounts owed in our Splitwise group.

 ### 🥘 Food Planner
 An editable set of 'cards' to show what we're having for our evening meal for the week.